danx123/macan-productivity-suite/README.md

 Navigate to the Releases page of this repository.
 Download the latest release asset appropriate for your operating system.
 Extract the archive (if applicable) and launch the application.
 ---
+## Changelog v2.1.0
+- Update Macan Reader v3.4.0 - 4.0.0
+- Dynamic Multi-Tab: Can open multiple PDF files.
+- Status Bar Buttons: Navigation buttons (Prev/Next), Reset Zoom, and Fullscreen (F11) are located in the status bar.
+- Session Management: The application will remember which tabs were open when closed.
+- Added new menus to the Window menu: New Window and Fullscreen
+- Added a new function to the help menu: Set as default .pdf
+---
 ## License & Copyright